magnars/magnars.com/content/blog-posts/three-tidbits.md

 Maybe you’d have to add a JOIN to a SQL query elsewhere?
 In that case, you’d be looking at a double join: from restaurant to postal place to municipality.

-Maybe you’d add the municipality name to some kind of DTO or `Spisested` object?
+Maybe you’d add the municipality name to some kind of DTO or `Restaurant` object?

 Maybe you’d just pass both the restaurant and the municipality into the function?